Create Your Mid Century Modern Life

 There are some identifying features to the mid-century modern style that will allow you to spot it, or to choose items that will recreate this look when you are replacing or adding items to your home.
 You should look for:

 - Understated pieces - Mid-century modern was the precursor to minimalism.
 It was a move away from the cluttered homes that had gone before and are defined by a sleek and no-fuss or fringes style.

 - Smooth lines and geometric shapes - Wood, leather, and metal were the favoured materials with curved edges to emulate nature.
 Geometric patterns contrasted with this.

 - Function over form - Houses were smaller than they had been previously, and this meant that anything in the home had to serve a purpose and in many cases, more than one.
 This included furniture that could stack or be packed away when not in use.

-While much of the style of mid century modern furniture still works today, it is the saturated colours that are least popular now.
+While much of the style of mid-century modern interior design still works today, it is the saturated colours that are least popular now.
 Swap these out for muted or earthy variants to bring this style up to date.
-Choose functional furniture with minimal fuss or ornament, picking sleek lines and curved edges to really capture the mid century style.
+Choose functional furniture with minimal fuss or ornament, picking sleek lines and curved edges to really capture the mid-century style.